 Please visit our webpage for details on obtaining a Colorado license.
-To seek a law degree from the University of Colorado Law School, you must apply as an entering first-year student and complete all the requirements for admission including taking the Law School Admissions Test (LSAT).
+To seek a law degree from the University of Colorado Law School, you must apply as an entering first-year JD student and complete all the requirements for admission including taking the Law School Admissions Test (LSAT).
 You must take the TOEFL and already possess the equivalent of a U.S. bachelor's degree.

 I have taken law courses from a law degree program from another country.
 Are any of these courses transferable?

-In accord with requirements of the American Bar Association (our accrediting agency), we do offer credit for study towards a law degree earned in a program in another country.
+In accordance with requirements of the American Bar Association (our accrediting agency), we do offer credit for study towards a law degree earned in a program in another country.
 You must provide a transcript from the law degree program and meet with the Dean of Academic Affairs.

 How do you evaluate foreign transcripts?